TFAM

 • Facebook - facebook.com - moderated quilting and art groups where you can post your work and see the work of others.
 Our very own TFAM has a public page and a private group for members.

-• Instagram - instagram.com - follow TFAM, find individual artists and groups whose work you are interested in.
+• Instagram - instagram.com - follow TFAM, find individual artists and groups you are interested in.

 Guilds and arts organizations charge a membership fee, but many of them offer online resources that can be very useful at this time.
 Check out the: